alexmemory/psl/psl-clojure/README.md

 |  Fido |    1.0 |
 ```

 You can also print a summary of the ground rules used in inference with `(psl/ground-kernels-print-summary gks)`.
 This is an interactive session, so we can change the data and rules as we like.
-Suppose we now have a third dog, George.
+Suppose there's a third animal but we're only 50% sure it's a dog.

 ```
-(def more-dogs (in/dataset [:n] [["George"]])) (psl/psl-pred-append ds obs (psl/p m "dog") more-dogs) (inference cb ds m obs res ["dog"])
+(def more-dogs (in/dataset [:n :value] [["George" 0.5]])) (psl/psl-pred-append ds obs (psl/p m "dog") more-dogs) (inference cb ds m obs res ["dog"])
 ```